ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 which might use flow control or changes to request patterns.

-An endpoint that receives throughput advice might receive multiple different rate limits.
+An endpoint that receives throughput advice might receive multiple different values.
 If advice is applied by applications, applications MUST apply the lowest throughput advice received during any monitoring period; see {{time}}.